IsaacSchemm/DeviantArtFs/README.md

 Since version 1.1, DeviantArtFs supports automatic refreshing of tokens when it recieves an HTTP 401 response.
 If you'd like to take advantage of it, implement the interface IDeviantArtAutomaticRefreshToken.
-Note that DeviantArtFs does not handle thread safety, so you might want to make sure you aren't using the token in simultaneous operations.

 The method UpdateTokenAsync should update the tokens both in the object itself and in the backing store.
 You can find example implementations in WebApp (TokenWrapper.cs) and GalleryViewer (AccessToken.vb).